ishfaqbuilds/CLab/BudgetBuddy/README.md

 **Contributions are welcome:**
 - Fork the repo
 - Create a feature branch
+- Follow coding style (clang-format)
 - Submit a pull request

+For bugs or feature requests, please open an issue.
 ---
 #### License
 This project is licensed under the **MIT License**.